jenniewillson/speedy-fingers/README.md

 ### Share score to social media
 Ability to post to social media directly from the site, to inform friends of your score and encourage them to use Speedy fingers too!

+### Message control
+Control how many messages a user can send from a single IP and stop messages from being sent where they contain specific words or phrases.

 # Testing